For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

 git rmmark files to be moved (renamed) and removed, respectively, much like

-My personal workflow usually looks this: I first do some programming, and, afterwards, I end up updating some files, then I run the following commands:
+My personal workflow usually looks like this: I first do some programming, and, afterward, I end up updating some files, then I run the following commands:

 Now that you’ve created commits, how do you refer to a specific commit?
 GIT provides many ways to do so.
 Here are a few:

 HEADrefers to the commit object referenced by HEAD.
 You can also use the name (such as master).